favonia/cloudflare-ddns/docs/designs/features/lifecycle-model.markdown

 WAF derivation turns each raw CIDR into a WAF prefix target by taking its subnet.

+The default interpretation of bare IPv6 observations is owned by [IPv6 Default Prefix Policy](ipv6-default-prefix-policy.markdown).

 The current code realizes only the canonical singleton special case of this model, so those derivations are currently implemented through an address-only representation instead of an explicit CIDR representation.

 Future work may insert non-identity derivation without changing the surrounding lifecycle.